golang/example/gotypes/go-types.md

-There are eight kinds of object in the Go type checker.
+There are eight kinds of objects in the Go type checker.
 Most familiar are the kinds that can be declared at package level: constants, variables, functions, and types.
 Less familiar are statement labels, imported package names